Leptobrachella nahangensis

-Leptolalax nahangensis (Nahang Asian toad) is a frog species in the family Megophryidae.
+Leptobrachella nahangensis (Nahang Asian toad) is a frog species in the family Megophryidae.
 It is endemic to Tuyên Quang Province, northern Vietnam.
 Its natural habitats are subtropical moist lowland forests, rivers, and caves.
 Its status is insufficiently known.
 This species has only been found near the entrance to a cave in Na Hang Nature Reserve.

 Description

-Leptolalax nahangensis is a large-sized Leptolalax: male measures 41 mm in snout-vent length.
+Leptobrachella nahangensis is large for its genus: male measures 41 mm in snout-vent length.
 Its back is lavender-brown with large, irregular mottling and sides have large spots.
 It has golden irises, described as "piercing gold".